bxlab/metaWRAP/README.md

 ```

 ### Citing metaWRAP
-While the metaWRAP manuscript is in review for publication, please cite the bioRxiv preprint: [MetaWRAP - a flexible pipeline for genome-resolved metagenomic data analysis](https://www.biorxiv.org/content/early/2018/03/06/277442)
+If you found metaWRAP usefull in your research, please cite the publication: [MetaWRAP - a flexible pipeline for genome-resolved metagenomic data analysis](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-018-0541-1).

 ### Acknowledgements
 Author of pipeline: [Gherman Uritskiy](https://github.com/ursky).